monsoonco/Middleman-AWS-Prismic-CircleCi/README.md

 <pre><code>

     activate :s3_sync do |s3_sync|
       # The name of the S3 bucket you are targeting.
-This is globally unique.
       s3_sync.bucket                     = ENV['AWS_S3_BUCKET_NAME']
       # The AWS region code for your bucket.
       # For region codes: http://www.bucketexplorer.com/documentation/amazon-s3--amazon-s3-buckets-and-regions.html